Optimization Principle

 Every one of these is a safety system gating capability behind complexity requirements.
 A virus cannot apoptose.
 A bacterium cannot do adaptive immunity.
 The more complex the organism, the more sophisticated its safety mechanisms.

-Safety at the deepest level
+What safety exists at the deepest level?

 At the deepest level, the universe's safety systems are baked into the rules of information itself.